 The Coffee Problem

 Once you’ve done a Star Profile and it captures the behaviors that matter most, how do you use it?
 My clients and I have found enough uses to fill a book— The Star Profile: A Management Tool To Unleash Employee Potential (Davies-Black Publishing 2008).
 To finish this post, however, I’ll focus on one—avoiding the “coffee” problem.

 Assume you’re my executive coach.
-I call you to complain about my secretary.
+I call you to complain about my administrative assistant.

 “She makes terrible coffee,” I say, “It tastes like industrial sludge!”

 You respond by asking me about the Star Profile I’d recently completed.

 “How’s she doing on the first prong—generating and filing documents promptly and accurately?”

 “Terrific,” I say.